Brisbane City – Public Consultation for Road Upgrades

 Brisbane City Council (BCC) invests in major transport infrastructure projects, local road projects and public transport initiatives to tackle congestion in Brisbane.

 BCC is building an improved road and transport network across Brisbane through a range of key projects including major road construction and intersection upgrades.
-BCC is also working to minimise traffic congestion to improve access to major transport network.
+BCC is also working to minimise traffic congestion to improve access to the major transport networks.
 And to improve safety in local areas BCC is undertaking intersections, corridor upgrades and minor road projects.

 Public Consultation Process